SSWConsulting/SSW.Rules.Content/rules/automated-test-code-first-class-citizen/rule.md

 <!--endintro-->

+**IMAGE**

-Treat auto test development as a first-class citizen.
-Reminder that you’re writing (test) code because you have doubts about other (product) code, so this test code must be of high quality
+You're writing (automated test) code because you, legitimately, have doubts about other (product) code.
+This means that this automated test code is as important as the production code (maybe even more important!).

-tips to do this
+The test code should be treated as a first-class citizens.
+So, all of your coding best practices (e.g. clean coding, maintainability, performing code reviews, etc.) applies to test code as well.

+tips:
+add to DoD
+code review it
+use skilled devs, not people whose job doesn;t normally involve writing production code

 **Add your rule to a category**